-- Breathing & Support - learn to sing longer phrases & manage your breathing using abdominal muscles and airflow correctly
+- Breathing & Support - learn to sing longer phrases & manage your breathing using abdominal muscles and airflow correctly for best vocal onset

 - Vocal Problems - address voice-loss, hoarseness, nodules, fatigue and learn to manage & prevent voice problems from developing.

 - Harmonising - learn to blend effectively with other voices in choirs, BVs for bands, sessions and close harmony groups

 - Repertoire Selection - with a wide knowledge of Opera, Art Song, Choral music, Musical Theatre, Pop/Jazz/Gospel/Rn'B, Rock/Country & Folk, Maria can guide you to the songs that your voice and personal taste is most suited to.

 - Phrasing, Interpretation & Personal Style - equally familiar with classical techniques, belting & mixing for Musical Theatre and CCM/Popular Music, Maria will help you make each song "your own" in keeping with each genre's particular style.

 - Performance Skills - address & overcome stage fright, build audience communication, work on posture/body language and microphone technique.

 - Audition & Exam Preparation - prepare repertoire and performance successfully for the West End, choral auditions, music college, ABRSM/Trinity grades & Diplomas

 - Musicianship - become musically confident by understanding music theory e.g. chord structures and notated music, learn sight-reading etc.